FlrMh/tech201_agile_and_scrum/README.md

 **Individuals & interactions** over processes and tools - It`s more valuable to communicate and discuss with each other and customers, and build strong collaborations, rather than worrying about how we implement or do something.

-**Working software** over comprehensive documentation – It`s more valuable to have software that works 100% of the time and it`s easy to use, rather than having a huge manual that teaches you how to use a software that barely works and is hard to use.
+**Working software** over comprehensive documentation – It`s more valuable to have software that works 100% of the time and it is easy to use, rather than having a huge manual that teaches you how to use a software that barely works and is hard to use.

 **Customer collaboration** over contract negotiation – It`s more valuable to take on bord changes and be flexible with adding or removing things from a project, rather than setting in stone what needs to be done in the moment and setting restrictions and set yourself up for failure.